mouse0w0/forge-mixin-example/README.md

 # forge-mixin-example
-A example for using Mixin in Minecraft Forge
+An example for using Mixin in Minecraft Forge